 Near the sea, the young dunes are softer and faster-moving than further inland, where they’re older and more stable.
 They’re also this golden colour, paler than the apricot tones you see near Sossusvlei.
 Flying over them, they looked like silk.
 They were so calming to look at as they passed.

-Looking inland, all we could see for miles was golden folds of sand; so soft and fluid, they looked almost like Cornish ice cream.
+Looking inland, all we could see for miles were golden folds of sand; so soft and fluid, they looked almost like Cornish ice cream.
 It didn’t feel real.

 At times the dunes form a towering cliff at the edge of the water – a stand-off between two natural superpowers: the desert and the ocean.
 Having climbed dunes like these at Sandwich Harbour the day before, it was really cool to see them from the air.